AKalaitan/multikeyNTRU/README.md

 # multikeyNTRU
-Implementation of multikey NTRU Encryption scheme
+Implementation of the multikey NTRU Encryption scheme.

-this code currently in work
+For the discrete Gaussian distribution it may require the scypi package.
+However, there are two other distributions are presented so one may use any of it.